 Fifteen Minutes of Capitals’ Fame

-In 1996, Carey came back to win the Vezina, posting excellent numbers and showing great ability in net.
-He led the league with nine shutouts and broke the Caps’ former franchise record of 35 wins.
-However, Carey would again stumble in the playoffs, and through 10 games in his postseason career he posted a .818 save mark and 4.62 GAA.
+In 1996, Carey rebounded to win the franchise’s first Vezina Trophy, posting excellent numbers in 71 games, and showing great ability in net.
+He led the league with nine shutouts and broke the former franchise record of 35 wins and posted a 2.26 GAA and a .906 SV%.